There’s never a bad time to visit Europe but when is the best time to visit Greece?

 The weather is generally quite lovely with wildflowers blooming during the spring, and Autumn leaves in the Fall.
 It’s the best time to travel to Greece if you plan to spend a lot of time outdoors, especially if you want to visit lots of ruins and enjoy some hiking.

-April is also a great month to visit and you get an extra bonus if it coincides with Greek Easter which has an amazing series of events to witness.
-Santorini is particularly beautiful and all lit up at night.
-Note: Like conventional Easter the dates change each year but the two rarely line up.
+April is also a great month to visit and you get an extra bonus if it coincides with Greek Easter (see above) which has an amazing series of events to witness.

 - not as expensive